atimpone/aws-foundation-journey/1-dev-environments/2-6-determine-networking-approach.md

 ---
 **Review Note: Why not start with a shared development VPC from the start?**

-Given the benefits and relative ease of doing even at this early stage. i.e create Network AWS accoumt, provision VPC using CloudFormation per this design, ideally with non-overlapping CIDR, share VPC subnets to the development OU AWS accounts.
+Given the benefits and relative ease of doing this even at this early stage. i.e create Network AWS accoumt, provision VPC using CloudFormation per this design, ideally with non-overlapping CIDR, share VPC subnets to the development OU AWS accounts.
 A 20-minute task.

+Later, hooking in on-premises network integration via a site-to-site VPN + Transit Gateway as a fast follow-on is straightforward and doesn't require rework of the dev VPC.

 ---